Software Craftsman and Co-Founder

-Zabih is our Office/Finance Manager with a First-Class honour’s degree in Accounting and Finance from Birkbeck University of London and AAT advance Diploma qualification.
-Zabih has over 7 years’ experience in financial and management accounts.
-Previously, he worked for Media Firm where he was Head of Finance for 4 years.
+Zabih is our Head of Finance with a First-Class honour’s degree in Accounting and Finance from the Birkbeck University of London and AAT advance Diploma qualification.
+Zabih has over 7 years of experience in financial and management accounts.
+Previously, he worked for a Media Firm where he was Head of Finance for 4 years.
 Prior to that Zabih was with the United Nations and Norwegian Embassy as a programme officer in Kabul, Afghanistan.

 When he is not super busy balancing the books, Zabih can be found playing snooker or watching documentary movies.
 He also loves to spend time with his family, especially his newest addition (baby girl) to the family!

 Emily joined Codurance in sunny Barcelona and takes care of People Operations.

 She loves her job, basically spreading the word about Codurance and Software Craftmanship and finding new crafters to join us!
 She really identifies with the culture of continuous learning and the team of passionate, curious and humble craftspeople she works with every day!